-\myparagraph{Utilization of pseudo bias-labels:} Instead of relying on explicit bias annotations, recent approaches obtain pseudo-labels through heuristics to identify biased samples.
-One notable heuristic suggests that biases that are easy to learn are captured in the early stages of training, and this approach has been adopted by several studies, including \cite{NEURIPS2020_eddc3427, NEURIPS2021_disentangled, liu2023avoiding}, and numerous others \cite{Kim_2021_ICCV, pmlr-v202-tiwari23a, 10.1609/aaai.v37i12.26748}.
-Nam \etal \cite{NEURIPS2020_eddc3427} employ generalized cross-entropy loss to identify and subsequently reweight bias-conflicting points.
-On the other hand, Lee \etal \cite{NEURIPS2021_disentangled} augment the features of bias-conflicting points to achieve a debiased model, whereas Liu \etal\cite{liu2023avoiding} introduce logit correction and group mixup techniques to enhance the diversity of bias-conflicting samples.
-Another category of approaches which includes \cite{NEURIPS2020_e0688d13} and \cite{Seo_2022_CVPR} acquire pseudo-bias labels through clustering in the feature space of biased networks.
-Our approach does not explicitly need to acquire pseudo-bias labels in advance, as they are implicitly employed by the training of DeNetDM to facilitate the learning of both biased and debiased models.
+\myparagraph{Utilization of pseudo bias-labels:} Recent approaches avoid explicit bias annotations by obtaining pseudo-labels through heuristics to identify biased samples.
+One heuristic suggests that biases easy to learn are captured early in training, as seen in \cite{NEURIPS2020_eddc3427, NEURIPS2021_disentangled, liu2023avoiding, Kim_2021_ICCV, pmlr-v202-tiwari23a, 10.1609/aaai.v37i12.26748}. \cite{NEURIPS2020_eddc3427} employ generalized cross-entropy loss to identify and reweight bias-conflicting points.
+On the other hand, \cite{NEURIPS2021_disentangled} augment features of bias-conflicting points for debiasing, while \cite{liu2023avoiding} employ logit correction and group mixup techniques to diversify bias-conflicting samples.
+Other methods like \cite{NEURIPS2020_e0688d13} and \cite{Seo_2022_CVPR} acquire pseudo-bias labels through clustering in biased network feature spaces.
+Our approach does not explicitly require pseudo-bias labels; it implicitly uses them during training to learn both biased and debiased models.

-\myparagraph{Dependence on network architectures:} Diffenderfer \etal \cite{diffenderfer2021a} employ lottery-ticket-style pruning algorithms for obtaining compressed robust architectures.
-Similarly, other approaches, such as \cite{DBLP:conf/cvpr/ParkLLY23,pmlr-v139-zhang21a}, introduce pruning algorithms to extract robust subnetworks.
-Meanwhile, Shrestha \etal\cite{shrestha2022occamnets} applies Occam's razor principle to optimize network depth and visual regions, enhancing overall robustness.
-Our method falls within this category but differs in that we do not specifically target the discovery of robust subnetworks.
-Instead, we leverage the training dynamics of architectures with varying depths to enhance debiasing.

-\myparagraph{Ensemble Knowledge Distillation:} Our work shares conceptual similarities with the domain of ensemble knowledge distillation, as explored by Asif \etal \cite{DBLP:conf/ecai/AsifTH20} and Allen-Zhu \etal \cite{allen-zhu2023towards}.
-They focus on distilling knowledge from an ensemble of teacher models with different parameter sizes to enhance the performance of a student model.
-Similarly, our approach involves utilizing models with varying depths to achieve an unbiased model.
-Different from the existing works, we solely distill knowledge from the shallow model, while transferring knowledge orthogonal to the biased deep model via the Product-of-Experts training paradigm.